MethodOrMadness/GC-Mod-Guide/_pages/en_US/introToHomebrew.md

 * only if you want to have a region-free console to use for example japanese game disks or burned disks
 * requires soldering a modchip into the disk drive to boot burned disks (in this example a Swiss-Disk)
-* not recommended, more afford needed as the berrycube, costs the same and wears out the disk drive
+* not recommended as the berrycube is easier to install, costs the same as the xenogc and the drive does not wear out

 ### PSOLoad